pvandervelde/mindvortex/src/posts/2017-08-22-Software-development-pipeline-Design-accuracy.md

 - The continuous integration system which is used to execute the different scripts.
 - The tools, like the compiler, test frameworks, etc.

-Based on this
+Based on this categorization of the pipeline parts and the previous statement one possible way of approaching accuracy for a development pipeline is to first ensure that all the parts are individually accurate.
+As a second stage the changes in accuracy due to interaction between the parts can be dealt with.

 For the scripts, tools and continuous integration system this means that each input returns a correct response and does so consistently for each input set.
 Fortunately most scripts and tools do so for the majority of the inputs.
-In cases where a tool returns an incorrect response an issue should be logged and corrected.

-- Any higher level tools / scripts should be able to handle errors from the lower level tools / scripts and process them.
-Note that this doesn't mean that the higher level tool / script should fix the issue, more that it should respond consistently
-- How do we deal with errors etc.?
+In cases where a tool returns an incorrect response the standard software development process should be followed by recording an issue, scheduling the issue and implementing, testing and deploying a new version of the tool.
+In this process it is important to test thoroughly to ensure that the changes do not negatively impact tool accuracy.
+Additionally it is important that (automated) regression testing against known input sets should be performed as well as high level (automated) smoke tests of the entire development pipeline to validate that the issue has been fixed and no further issues have been introduced.

+In order to minimize disruption to the development teams tests should be conducted outside business hours if no test environment is available, i.e. if the production development pipeline has to be used for the final tests.
+It is of course better if a test environment is available so that testing can take place during business hours without affecting the development teams.
+Additionally having a test environment with a copy of the development pipeline allows for the development of new features and other changes while the production pipeline is in use.

-With the tools taken care of two other areas need to be carefully controlled.
-The first is that the infrastructure on top of which the development pipeline executes should be stable and consistent, and the second is to ensure that the interaction of all the different parts does not lead to incorrect results.
+With the approach to development and improvement of the tools taken care of the other area that needs to be carefully controlled is the infrastructure on top of which the development pipeline executes.
+For infrastructure the biggest issues are related to outages of different parts of the infrastructure, e.g. the network or the different services.

-For infrastructure the biggest issue lies with outages of the network or the different services.
-These types of issues can be resolved with the standard operations approaches for highly available infrastructure.
+- These types of issues can be resolved with the standard operations approaches for highly available infrastructure.

-- Robustness isn't correctness.
-Technically the infrastructure can fall over all the time as long as it delivers correct results.
-However outages make it hard to be correct because running one input set multiple times may return different results each time due to infrastructure issues.
-So in essence robustness is important for correctness too.
-More information about robustness will be provided in a future post
+It should be noted that it is not necessary, but extremely helpful, for the infrastructure to be robust in order to provide an accurate development pipeline.
+Tooling can, and probably should, be adapted to handle and correct for infrastructure failures.
+However as one expects it is much easier to build a development pipeline on top of a robust infrastructure.